RamzanShahidkhan/TestLab2/README.md

-This is Lab of Section 2
+this   Lab of Section and git hub practice 2 and got something
 # TestLab2